libero/community/doc/adr/0003-publisher-not-using-react.md

 ## Decision
 We will not use the React ecosystem for Libero Publisher.

-The full decision and more context is given in [this community-accessibly document](https://docs.google.com/document/d/1FkdvBjSb1BH1fhgujtppunvL_NX5U3xVuxv7L0fV010/edit#heading=h.oip2sudw7pju).
+The full decision and more context is given in [this community-accessible document](https://docs.google.com/document/d/1FkdvBjSb1BH1fhgujtppunvL_NX5U3xVuxv7L0fV010/edit#heading=h.oip2sudw7pju).

 Further decisions on where the front-end developer experience can be improved through sharing of tools and styles will be documented in subsequent ADRs.